ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 passive migration, the proxy automatically reconfigures forwarding rules to use the latest active and validated network path for the HTTP stream.
 Specifically, the proxy MUST NOT forward packets to the client until the new network path is validated.
-The proxy MAY continue forwarding packets to the target.
+The proxy SHOULD continue forwarding packets to the target.

 In the event of
 active migration, the proxy MUST remove forwarding rules in order to not send